Malinche (volcano): Recreation

 The park offers a resort area at 3080 m—"Centro Vacacional Malintzin"—with cabins and camping.
 It is an ideal location to acclimatize and start an ascent of the volcano.
 There are sporting facilities, a restaurant and a gift shop.
 Outside the resort, there is also a convenience store and a little "antojitos" restaurant, as well as horses and llamas for riding on the weekends.
 The access road passes the resort area and continues partway up the mountain, switchbacking most of the way.
 A hiking trail to the summit begins at the resort area, cutting across the road switchbacks for the first section.
 The trail then leads into a conifer section at around 3400 m.
 The tree line, from where the "false" summit is visible for the first time, is at 3900 m.
 After that, a very steep grassland section begins.
 The ridge starts at 4200 m and leads to the summit, which is just behind the false summit.
 The last 100-or-so metres involve a bit of scrambling.

 It is often cold and very windy above the tree line, so proper clothing is recommended.
 Crampons and an ice axe are absolutely necessary whenever it has snowed recently – which typically happens a few times each year from December to March.
 Other than that, the ascent is challenging but not technical.
 Fit hikers can reach the summit from the resort area in 3–4 hours, but it is best to plan for 5–6 hours with breaks.
 It is best to start in the early morning and return well before sunset.
 The alpine police will warn hikers against ascending above the tree line after 2 p.m.

 There are other more demanding routes starting from the surrounding towns of Huamantla, Ixtenco, San Juan Tepulco and San Miguel Canoa.
-On September 14, 1968, a group of mountain climbers mainly consisting of employees of the Autonomous University of Puebla was infamously lynched in San Miguel Canoa, after they planned on staying in town overnight because of the adverse weather.
+On September 14, 1968, a group of mountain climbers mainly consisting of employees of the Autonomous University of Puebla was lynched in San Miguel Canoa, after they planned on staying in town overnight because of the adverse weather.
 The conservative town priest had encouraged the town population to the killing, mistaking the climbers for Communist students.
 The massacre was later adapted to film by director Felipe Cazals.